Demosth3nes/javascript-learning/README.md

 // Alert 'hello world'

 ```
-Interestingly if you were to move the test() above its declartion it would also work - due to the function declaration 'test' being hoisted above the function call.
+Interestingly if you were to move the test() above its declaration it would also work - due to the function declaration 'test' being hoisted above the function call.
 However, should the test() be move above the var like this:

 ```